Poachers pose new threat to Bengal tiger cubs

 The recovery of the live cubs was a wake-up call for conservationists who had been unaware of illegal trade in tiger cubs.
 Adult tigers are prized for their skins and their body parts are used in traditional Asian medicine.

 Security forces arrested a man and his mother for collecting the cubs and keeping them until the animals could be smuggled out of the country.
-Each cub was priced at 2 million taka($24,400).
+Each cub was priced at 2 million taka.

 Since the rescue the government has tightened laws for smuggling tiger cubs and imposed a seven-year sentence and a fine of 500,000 taka fine.